ItProgrammist/ItProgrammist/README.md

 ## I am a <!-- beginner --> *web programmer*.
 Please see my work :)
 - 💪 I like to write code
 - 🎹 I love to play the piano
-- 🥅 I am constantly learning new things
+- 🥅 And I am constantly learning new things

 ### Connect with me: